The Benefits of Midwives

 What services do midwives provide?

-What are the different types of midwives?
+What are the different types?

 Where do midwives practice?

 Midwives believe in facilitating a natural childbirth as much as possible.
-Accordingly, it is common to receive care from a midwife in a private and comfortable birthing center or in your own home.
+Accordingly, it is common to receive care in a private and comfortable birthing center or in your own home.
 Because of their professionalism and expertise, midwives are often part of a labor and delivery team associated with a local hospital.

 For more information on Midwives: